-Shoe Choice: Equally as important as where you place your foot is the shape and design of your shoe.
+Footwear Choice: Equally as important as where you place your foot is the shape and design of your shoe.
 Since the shoe you wear is a layer between your foot and the pressure-sensitive pad, specifically selecting the right shoe to make sure your foot is making good contact with the footpad will help make sure you engage the board consistently and ride safely.
-Always wear closed-toed shoes, and we highly recommend not riding barefoot.
-To get the most grip on the board a firm soled, flat bottomed shoe will have the most contact with griptape keeping your foot anchored in place.
-If your foot is larger than the footpad, finding a firm soled shoe with some form of arch can help make sure the weight from the ball of your foot and your heel are applying weight to both sides of the sensor.
+Always wear closed-toed shoes.
+We highly recommend not riding barefoot as the griptape can scrape bare skin.
+To get the most grip on the board, we recommend a firm soled, flat bottomed to have the most contact with griptape.

 Soft-soled shoes like athletic shoes or ones designed to be comfortable for long periods of standing may distribute your weight differently and can make engaging a Onewheel more difficult.
-If you are having trouble with your board detecting your weight, oftentimes a change of shoe type can make a world of difference.

 Body Weight: When bringing the board from the ground to level you may need to shift more weight to your front foot, but once the board reaches level and the motor engages, shift your weight back to over the tire.
 In general, keeping your legs straight, roughly shoulder-width apart, and a slight bend in your knees, you will have more control over the board and stability